JChirinos3201/MKS65C-FinalProject/README.md

 # CardsAgainstK
 ###### By Camilla Cheng and Joan Chirinos
-Stuy-themed Cards Against Humanity clone, written in C as a System Level Programming final project.
+StuyCS-themed Cards Against Humanity clone, written in C as a System Level Programming final project.